Top 4 Pre-Trained Models for Image Classification with Python Code

 Step 1: Image Augmentation

-We will use the same image dimensions that we used for VGG16 and ResNet50.
+We will use the same image dimensions for VGG16 and ResNet50.
 By now, you would be familiar with the Augmentation process:

 Step 2: Loading the Base Model

-We will be using the B0 version of EfficientNet since it is the simplest of the 8.
-I urge you to experiment with the rest of the models, though do keep in mind that the models go on becoming more and more complex, which might not be the best suited for a simple binary classification task.
+We will use the B0 version of EfficientNet since it is the simplest of the 8.
+I urge you to experiment with the rest of the models, though do keep in mind that they are becoming increasingly complex, which might not be best suited for a simple binary classification task.

 Again, let us freeze the layers: